Blitz Games Studios

 Blitz Games Studios Limited was a British video game developer based in Leamington Spa.
-Founded in 1990 by the Oliver Twins, who ran the company until its closure in 2013, it is best known for producing games such as The Fairly OddParents, Bratz, SpongeBob SquarePants, The Biggest Loser, and Karaoke Revolution.
+Founded in 1990 by the Oliver Twins, who ran the company until its closure in 2013, it is best known for producing licensed games for properties such as The Fairly OddParents, Bratz, SpongeBob SquarePants, and The Biggest Loser, as well as entries in the Karaoke Revolution series.
+The company was initially named Dizzy Enterprises, then Interactive Studios, until it was finally changed to Blitz Games in 2000, as the company believed the Interactive Studios name was too generic.

 Divisions

 Blitz Games

-Blitz Games created the games that the company first became well known for: family titles, often licensed on popular characters and existing intellectual property.
+Blitz Games (originally Interactive Studios until 2000) created the games that the company first became well known for: family titles, often licensed on popular characters and existing intellectual property.

 Blitz Arcade

 Blitz Arcade was founded in 2006 with a team of 35 people.
 It was focused on developing downloadable titles of a small scope.
 Its first release was an advergame series created for the US Burger King chain.
 After that, Blitz Arcade turned its focus to downloadable titles and had success with its first game of this type: SpongeBob SquarePants: Underpants Slam.
 They also developed shooter PowerUp Forever, puzzler Droplitz and the 3DTV-compatible beat 'em up Invincible Tiger: The Legend of Han Tao.